Friday, November 11, 2011

 So i went back.
 Alone. and with a different strategy.
 Your first visit is such sensory overload that most people end up wandering and just looking at everything...many times i'd end up finding a room just after something cool/amazing had happened there..i missed alot. and i entered at 8pm instead of 7 which made the experience shorter. (it ends at 10)

-so this time i bought the early ticket, and made sure to get on the elevator last, just like i'd read online.
+This time i bought the early ticket, and made sure to get on the elevator last, just like i'd read online.
 The actor who operated the elevator stopped it suddenly and yelled "Everybody off!".
 I stepped out first and noticed out the corner of my eye that he held everyone else back and pressed the button.
 I turned around as the door slid shut, and saw him smiling at me.

 What he'd said earlier, in the elevator was ringing in my head: